chrisumphlett/reveneraR/cran-comments.md

-## CorrectedRelease summary
+## Release summary

-* Fixed documentation URL which changed with company re-branding.
-Original release comments follow.
-* This is a minor update to the package with new functions and back-end improvement.
-* Added `get_daily_client_properties()` to pull daily values of properties for a product within a given date range.
 * Improved handling of API request errors.
+* `get_new_users()` created.
+For a given period of time (a day, week, or month) Revulytics' API summarizes and returns the number of new users.
+With this function you can return daily, weekly, or monthly new users for multiple product ids.
+* Removed unnecessary messages being printed to console by `get_daily_client_properties`.
+* `get_raw_data_files` created to retrieve the list of available raw data files and download URL for each file.

 ## Test environments

-* Developed on and tested with Windows 10chec and R 4.0.
+* Developed on and tested with Windows 10 and R 4.0.
 * Tested on development version of R with devtools::check_win_devel().
 * Testing Fedora and Ubuntu platforms with devtools::check_rhub().